klaurie/Ethical-Retail-Advisor/README.md

    curl -X POST http://localhost:8000/evaluate -H "Content-Type: application/json" -d '{"company_id": "cmp-001"}'
    ``

+4. Run frontend:

+  Prerequisites
+  Node.js (v14.0.0 or higher)
+  npm (v6.0.0 or higher)

+  Installation
+  Navigate to the frontend directory: cd frontend

+  Install dependencies: npm install

+  Development Server
+  Start the development server: npm start

+  This will run the app in development mode and open it in your browser at http://localhost:3000.

+  Running Both Frontend and Backend
+  You can run both services simultaneously by:

+  Start the backend in one terminal as described above Start the frontend in another terminal using the steps in this section

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.